x-LANsolo-x/Abhyutthanam/README.md

 This repository contains the full workspace for the **ABHYUTTHANAM** Event Registration System.
 The project is designed as a full-stack application with multiple iterations, where the **v2** folders represent the most current and stable versions of the system.

-## 🚀 Project Overview

-ABHYUTTHANAM is a robust event booking platform featuring automated OTP verification, payment proof uploads to Google Drive, and an administrative dashboard for managing registrations and event statistics.

 ### 📂 Repository Structure

 The core of the current system resides in the following directories: